OctaDist/OctaDist.github.io/index.md

 |     macOS      | [OctaDist-2.4 (Mach-O)](https://github.com/OctaDist/OctaDist/releases/download/v.2.4/OctaDist-2.4-macOS-x86-64) | [OctaDist-2.5-dev](https://github.com/OctaDist/OctaDist/releases/download/v.2.5/OctaDist-2.5-dev-macOS-x86-64) |

 ## Citation
-Please site this project when you use OctaDist for scientific publication.
+Please cite this project when you use OctaDist for scientific publication.

 ```
 OctaDist - A program for determining the structural distortion of the octahedral complexes.